Barwari: Iraq

 Southern or lower Barwari corresponds to the part of the region now located within northern Iraq, and encompasses Barwari Bala and Barwari Žēr.
-Barwari Bala ("upper Barwari" in Kurdish) is a sub-district in Amadiya District within the Dohuk Governorate, and is located alongside the Iraq–Turkey border.
+Barwari Bala ("upper Barwari" in Kurdish) is a sub-district in Amedi District within the Dohuk Governorate, and is located alongside the Iraq–Turkey border.
 The sub-region of Barwari Bala is separated from the Sapna valley to the south by the Matina mountains, and from the historical region of Lower Tyari in Hakkâri Province in Turkey by the Širani mountains to the north.
 Its eastern border is defined by the Great Zab, beyond which lies Nerwa Rekan, and the Khabur serves as the western boundary of Barwari Bala.
 Barwari Žēr ("lower Barwari" in Kurdish) is located further to the south of Barwari Bala.

 The following villages in Barwari Bala are currently inhabited by Assyrians: